-Even with available changes, it is not always possible to rely on one of the aforementioned popular trailer types.
+Even with available changes, flatbed truck shipping it is not always possible to rely on one of the aforementioned popular trailer types.
 Therefore, top transport companies also have open-deck trucks built to transport specialized equipment.

-For instance, at Paige Logistics, we provide substantial long haul support for shipping from Canada to the USA with cargo shipping and dedicated transport services for mining equipment shipping and have specialized trailers, such Schnable tower trailers or Blade trailers, for these projects.
+For instance, at Paige Logistics, we provide substantial long haul support for shipping from Canada to the USA with flat bed shipping and dedicated transport services for mining equipment shipping and have specialized trailers, such Schnable tower trailers or Blade trailers, for these projects.

 Some carriers have 19-axle steerable trailers to transport exceptionally huge and heavy cargoes up to 200,000 pounds.